Log and register AI agents

 )

-Before you deploy the chain, you must register the chain to Unity Catalog.
-When you register the chain, it is packaged as a model in Unity Catalog, and you can use Unity Catalog permissions for authorization for resources in the chain.
+Before you deploy the agent, you must register the agent to Unity Catalog.
+Registering the agent packages it as a model in Unity Catalog.
+As a result, you can use Unity Catalog permissions for authorization for resources in the agent.

 import mlflow